joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 * `cplace.context` (defaults to `/intern/tricia` on local development systems and to `/` on production systems)
 * `cplace.isMultiTenancy` (defaults to `false` on local development systems)
-* `cplace.webEndpointPathElement` (defaults to `cplace-api`, used to distinguish the Spring controller resources form the traditional cplace handler resources)
+* `cplace.webEndpointPathElement` (defaults to `api`, used to distinguish the Spring controller resources form the traditional cplace handler resources)

 On a single tenant system, your controller's full paths typically look as follows: